textpattern/textpattern.github.io/tags/if-comments-disallowed.md

 </txp:comment_permlink>
 ```

-Displays a list of links to comments for the current article, using the comment @id@ as text, but only if comments are currently *not allowed*.
+Displays a list of links to comments for the current article, using the comment `id` as text, but only if comments are currently *not allowed*.

 Other tags used: "comments":comments, "comment_permlink":comment-permlink, "comment_id":comment-id.